by Jennifer Kreatsoulas, PhD, CYT

 It is not uncommon to find people who are on the spectrum for disordered eating teaching yoga classes.
 Depending on where they fall on the spectrum, some yoga instructors may inadvertently make comments about nutrition, including recommending juice cleanses, vegetarian or veganism, or other eating behaviors that can be dangerous for someone who is in recovery.
 If attending an in-person class, you may want to discuss this with the studio to determine which teachers are likely to be least triggering to your child.

-In early recovery, it’s best to avoid heated studios, as your child may not be physically restored enough for this environment.
+In early eating disorder treatment, it’s best to avoid heated studios, as your child may not be physically restored enough for this environment.
 Also, classes in heated studios tend to be more physically demanding.
 If your child has a history of trauma, I also recommend you seek out yoga teachers trained in trauma sensitivity.
 You might also consider your child works with a yoga therapist with a background in eating disorders to help guide his or her experience in a supportive way.

 Luckily, for the long-term, there are many, many yoga options available, including a plethora of studios offering a variety of styles, books, and DVDs, YouTube videos, and other apps for home practice.
 The Internet makes yoga philosophy easily accessible and readable, as well as information about other practices like mantra, meditation, breathing exercises, and grounding techniques.